coasensi/coasensi/README.md

 - 👋 Hi, I’m charles
 - 👀 I am passionate about sports, technology, finance and music
-- 🌱 I am currently developing in python, c++, c#, matlab and more
+- 🌱 I am currently developing in python, c#, matlab and more
 - 📫 How to reach me: charles.odendhal@dauphine.eu

 <!---